montagejs/montagejs.org/docs/Substitution.md

 ---
 layout: docs
-title: Substitution component
+title: Substitution

+prev-page: Repetition
+next-page: Overlay-component
 ---

-# Substitution component
+# Substitution

-# ["edge" branch only]
+## ["edge" branch only]
 The `Substitution` handles a group of elements and shows only one at a time.

 Each element has a key associated with it.
 The key is used to select which element the substitution should display, this is done by setting `switchValue`.